 While it is still early in the project, the first results show that JAMES is able to increase activation of digital readers and as it learns, more subscribers are opening and clicking on the newsletters.

-At ConTech, Jasmien presented learnings from the first half of the project, further insights will be shared in Q2 2019 (sign-up to be the first to hear).
+At ConTech, Jasmien presented learnings from the first half of the project, further insights will be shared in Q2 2019.

 And in the other room is the session on appraising the opportunity for automated content creation + distribution starting with Jasmein Lismont from the brill @TwipeMobile on the “JAMES, your digital butler” collab with @thetimes + @thesundaytimes 💡👌🏻 pic.twitter.com/NjzudYWlOM